 Let me put your mind to ease, it was NOT terrible but the most moist, delicious cake I have tasted in a long time!

-There are many reasons I love this cake.
+There are many reasons that I fell in love with this cake.
 First, like I said, it reminds me of something my grandma would have made.
-Second, the taste is simply divine – talk about savoring every bite.
+Second, the flavor is crazy good and so moist!
+And third It’s such a easy cake to make!

-- Store oatmeal cake covered at room temperature for up to 2 days
+- You can store oatmeal cake covered at room temperature for up to 2 to 3 days

-- Ir cover and chill in the refrigerator for about 5 days, bring to room temperature before serving.
+- You cover and chill in the refrigerator for about 5 days, bring to room temperature before serving, but you won’t have to worry about that because it will be gone!

 - Cake can also be frozen for 2 months in an airtight container.
 Thaw overnight in the refrigerator.